azdavis/azdavis.net/posts/en/define-pl-03.md

 the expressions $e \cdot \mathtt{L}$ and $e \cdot \mathtt{R}$.
 When $e$ is a pair, these expressions extract the left and right value out of the pair respectively.

+We will also introduce a product type that combines no other types, called "unit" and denoted with $\mathbf{1}$.
+There is just 1 value of this type, also often called "unit", and it is written $\langle \rangle$.

+Because the unit type has only one value, it may not seem very useful.
+However, it can be useful when you want to return "nothing" from a function.

+For instance, in most programming languages, functions can perform side effects.
+Side effects are anything the function does other than return a value, like modify files or access the Internet.

+In fact, sometimes functions are only useful because of the side effects they perform, and they don't actually need to return anything useful.
+In these cases, it is convenient to have these functions return unit.

+Different languages call unit different things:

+- C, C++, Java: `void`
+- Python: `None`
+- JavaScript: `undefined`
+- Ruby: `nil`

 $$
 \begin{aligned}